Dashboard -> Sales Hub

 Dashboard → Sales → Cash Flow Fuse

-In the Credit Cards box you can add credit cards you would like to group by deposit information.
-For example, MasterCard, Discover, and Visa would be named WorldPay, if that is your credit card merchant.
+Group credit cards by deposit information in the Credit Cards box.
+For example, MasterCard, Discover, and Visa would be named WorldPay, if that is the credit card merchant.

-Completing these three fields will complete setting up your restaurant’s cash flow.
+Completing these three fields will set up a restaurant’s cash flow in Eyenalyze.

 Eyenalyze offers an Advanced Accounting view which displays a more robust view of the accounting that goes into your restaurant’s data.
 If you have already mapped your chart of accounts in the basic view, then you will not need to repeat this step in the advanced view, or you can map your chart of accounts directly using the advanced view.